 Thinking back to your seven-year-old self, what reassurance would you like to have given to yourself?
 What positive affirmations would you share?

 “I’m allowed to say when I’m uncomfortable with something”

 Which affirmations carry meaning to you?

-If our self-love is low, if the idea feels uncomfortable, then we’re not on our own.
-We have decades of programming to unpick.
-But we can do it.
+If your self-compassion is low then you’re not on your own.
+You have decades of programming to unpick.
+But you can do it.

 Where are you right now?

 So where to start?
 A good starting point is to ask yourself these questions:

 When was the last time you said something nice to yourself?